OfficeDev/office-js-docs-pr/docs/pnp/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

     c.
 Office/SharePoint development
     d.
 Visual Studio Tools for Office (VSTO) Note that this is an Individual component.

-You will also need the following:
+You also need the following:

 - An Office 365 account.
 You can join the [Office 365 Developer Program](https://aka.ms/devprogramsignup) that includes a free 1 year subscription to Office 365.
 - A Microsoft Azure Tenant.
 This add-in requires Azure Active Directiory (AD).
 Azure AD provides identity services that applications use for authentication and authorization.
 A trial subscription can be acquired here: [Microsoft Azure](https://account.windowsazure.com/SignUp).